padloc/site/content/blog/security-audit-ncc.md

-principles can be very hard to grasp for non-technical users and even though our source code is open and [available publicly]({{< param "github_url" >}}), we understand that few people actually have the technical knowledge and expertise to assess the security of an application like Padloc, which is why independent security audits and penetration test by reputable third parties are an essential part of our security practices.
+principles can be very hard to grasp for non-technical users and even though our source code is open and [available publicly]({{< param "github_url" >}}), we understand that few people actually have the technical knowledge and expertise to assess the security of an application like Padloc.
+That is why independent security audits and penetration test by reputable third parties are an essential part of our security practices.